AlpaChinoCZ/VampireGame/README.md

 # VampireGame
-A simple top down shooter made in Unity for interview purposes.
+A simple top down shooter (without vampires) made in Unity for interview purposes.

 ## How to run the game without errors:
 - Open scene MainMenu in Assets/Scenes/MainMenu